-Beyond data: Drucker's four fundamentals of management decisions
+Beyond data: Drucker's 4 fundamentals of decision-making

 A nearly brand-new Boeing 737 MAX 8 crashed shortly after takeoff in Ethiopia on March 10, 2019 killing all 157 people on board.
 The same model airplane crashed under similar conditions in Indonesia in October 2018 killing all 189 people onboard.
 This was the second crash in six months under similar conditions and many countries grounded the 737 MAX airliner.
 However, the U.S. Federal Aviation Administration citing known data about the aircraft did not.
 Several days later, President Trump declared a national emergency and grounded all Boeing 737 MAX airplanes within the U.S., reversing the Federal Aviation Administration’s decision not to ground the aircraft until data from the “black boxes” flight recorders became available and was analyzed.

 A week later, an article “Why the 737 MAX Kept Flying” in The Wall Street Journal pointed out that “. . . data don’t always capture the unknown, and just because an airplane hadn’t experienced a problem doesn’t mean it won’t have that problem in the future.”
 In failing to ground the aircraft initially based on statistical data, the Federal Aviation Administration was overlooking this fact.

 Drucker and others tell us to use the liberal arts

 It’s important to understand that Drucker didn’t say to ignore data.
 Only that data should be but one factor considered in managerial decision-making, and not necessarily the primary one.